RSG99 The Advanced Level Golf Proposed by the Robot Swing Laboratory

 Let’s start the swing from the rotation of the hips and upper body: An ideal golf swing is performed through the rotation of the central part of the body.
 A swing that relies heavily on arm movement is not efficient. -Read Now

-Leave the difficult things until you become advanced!: In golf, you can play with up to 14 clubs.
+Leave the difficult things until you become advanced!
+In golf, you can play with up to 14 clubs.
 However, if you try playing rounds with the minimum necessary clubs until you improve, you can quickly enhance your score. -Read Now

 Robot Swing Golf V1 Basics: We recommend the subscription to those who are aiming for an efficient swing.
 Although this book is written for beginners and intermediates, it is full of content that advanced golfers should know (the laws of flight of the ball, the flying wedge, the bow wrist, etc.).
-Since the model swing used as an example is that of Tiger Woods, it should be a helpful reference. -Read book
+Since the model swing used as an example is that of Tiger Woods, it should be a helpful reference. -Read Now

 For an explanatory video, please click the YouTube logo.